second-state/interest-earner-smart-contract/README.md

 	- 1 wei is equivalent to 0.01%

-	Whereby a traditional floating point percentage like 8.54% would simply be 854 percentage basis points (or in terms of the ethereum uint256 variable, 854 wei).
-This percentage can only be set once and will remain the interest earning percentage for the live of the contract.
+Background: For example, a traditional floating point percentage like 8.54% is equivalent to 854 percentage basis points (or in terms of the ethereum uint256 variable, 854 wei).
+This percentage can only be set once and will remain the interest earning percentage for the life of the contract.

 ## Test the contract (approval)